Photo by Thomas Leth-Olsen

 When I was first pregnant, part of me thought that I could go to the cute cafes I would frequent on Vanderbilt or DeKalb Avenues in Brooklyn, but this time, I would be the one with the baby in the high chair.
 But the reality was my family of four could not fit into the cozy apartment I called my own in Brooklyn.

-The Bronx was logical, as we could afford a livable three-bedroom apartment, my in-laws mother lived there, and my own parents lived just north.
+The Bronx was logical, as we could afford a livable three-bedroom apartment, my in-laws lived there, and my own parents lived just north.
 But there were no places to sit and have coffee, much less eat crepes, the playground equipment was not as new and developmentally current.
-But my stepdaughter and baby each had their own bedrooms, and we had a large living room with a dozen kids could play, and even a double guest bed in the nursery.
-I bought an espresso machine, and made my kitchen my cute café.»
+But my stepdaughter and baby each had their own bedrooms, and we had a large living room where a dozen kids could play, and even a double guest bed in the nursery.
+I bought an espresso machine, and made my kitchen my cute café.

 As a working mom, I missed many things.
 A week before my baby turned one, the babysitter sent me a video of my daughter’s first steps.
 I was in a meeting and missed the video message for an hour.
 My daughter used to prop herself on furniture, but in this video, she was hands-free, with an expression of pure accomplishment.
 I was further crushed because the next two days were seasonally busy, and I left before she woke up and arrived after she slept.
 I didn’t see her walk for another two days.
-On the fourth of day of her walking, I finally saw her steps in person.
+On the fourth day of her walking, I finally saw her steps in person.
 I beamed.

 This past summer, we were guests at a nearby tennis club in Westchester County, the proximity a benefit to living in the Bronx.
 I felt out of place in the manicured lawn, among mothers who exuded confidence.
 As I met my friends’ friends, I realized our lives were not so different.
 One mother had just gone back to work as a pharmaceutical rep, and spoke about her high babysitting bills.
 I nodded, knowing what that weekly calculation was like, yet wishing I could pay even more than I could.
 Another was going back to work as a high school teacher, after a four-year hiatus, and was nervous about that transition.
-One was talking reentering the workforce after a divorce.
+One was talking about reentering the workforce after a divorce.
 We were all insecure.
 When I told them I went back after two months, they looked at me, and said: “Good.
 It’s harder to get back to work after too long; some women are having a really hard time.”

 The tennis club had a playground with pirate ships, poles, and drawbridge, over soft cork shavings.
 My daughter loved every inch of that playground.
 Then, she realized she could explore beyond the perimeter.
 As she stepped away from the pirate ship, she ran through the shaggy lawn, and down the hill.
 As she sprinted toward the gate-less pool, she screamed: “I’m going to work, Mommy.
 I’m going to work.”